stopabidi/ai-architecture/JOURNEY.md

 But all of it was still running on local LLMs, models served from LM Studio on Pandora.
 Tim was just the interface.
 The brains were always local.

 That realization sent me deeper.
-Watched long-form YouTube videos on AI deployment, LLM deployment.
-That's when I learned that **LM Studio and Ollama are both built on llama.cpp** underneath.
+Watched long-form YouTube videos on AI deployment, Local LLM deployment – that's when I learned that **LM Studio and Ollama are both built on llama.cpp** underneath.
 So maybe I should go straight to the source.

 Studied **llama.cpp**, every flag, every parameter.
-What each flag meant, how to tune performance.
-Read the docs, tried different configurations, broke things, fixed them.
-Learned about GGUF quantisation formats, KV cache management, memory-mapped file I/O, and batch inference tuning.
+I learnt what each flag meant, how to tune performance, read the docs, tried different configurations, broke things, fixed them.
+Then i moved to learning about GGUF quantisation formats, KV cache management, memory-mapped file I/O, and batch inference tuning.

 Then I learned that on Apple Silicon, **vLLM** works better — PagedAttention for efficient memory management, continuous batching for throughput.
 So I installed **vLLM on Tim** and suddenly the MacBook wasn't just a terminal.
 It was a proper inference server with an OpenAI-compatible API endpoint.

-- Bought **Tim** (MacBook Air M2) as a second machine
 - Factory-reset Tim for Open Claw, then pivoted to Hermes
 - Installed vLLM on Tim for better Apple Silicon performance
 - Studied llama.cpp flags in depth